Reviews You Can Rely On

 Functions

-In another relatively minor complaint, especially at this price point, the Wingman comes with a single blade equipped with a hybrid straight/serrated edge.
-The steel is good enough and the edge arrives sharp, but we wish it were just straight.
-Or, better yet, omit something else and include two blades.
-Even some otherwise underwhelming options include two blades.
-While we're discussing the Wingman's blades, it must be noted that the blade is considerably shorter than other options and is shorter than what would fit in the handle.
-There is more than 1/4 inch of space in the Wingman handle that the blade is not using.
-In many ways, these few small gripes merely explain the lesser cost.
-We couldn't gush on and on about the low price of the Wingman without pointing out what it'll cost you.
+In another relatively minor complaint – especially at this price point – the Wingman comes with a single blade equipped with a hybrid straight and serrated edge.
+The steel is good enough, and the edge arrives sharp, but we wish it were just a straight blade.
+Or, better yet, omit something else and include two dedicated blades, one straight and one serrated.
+While discussing the Wingman's blade, it must be noted that it is considerably shorter than other options and shorter than what would fit in the handle.
+There's a full 3/8" inch of space in the Wingman handle that the blade is not using.
+In many ways, these small gripes directly explain the lesser cost.
+We couldn't go on-and-on about the low price of the Wingman without pointing out what it'll cost you.

-leatherman wingman multi-tool review - the wingman's blade. this modified drop-point, hybrid straight...
+leatherman wingman - the wingman's combo serrated and straight blade.

-Perhaps the most unique feature on the Wingman is the package opener.
-This small, unassuming sharpened hook is purpose-built to tear into those plastic "blister-packs" that so many small electronic devices come in.
-One can cut into the package without worry about damaging the contents.
-The package opener can also safely cut the packing tape on cardboard boxes.
-For many, this feature alone will seal the deal.
+A unique feature of the Wingman is the package opener.
+This small, unassuming, sharpened hook is purpose-built to tear into those plastic “blister-packs” so many small electronic devices come in.
+One can cut into the package without worrying about damaging the contents.
+We use it mainly to cut the packing tape on cardboard boxes from our, admittedly, many online shopping sprees.
+It is nested inside the tool, requiring a bit more time to access.
+But for many, this feature alone will seal the deal.

 Ergonomics

 The Wingman has a modern, asymmetrical, and contoured shape.
 The scissors and main blade can be engaged without folding out the pliers.
-These outer tools lock into place with a "liner-lock" style tab.
+These outer tools lock into place with a “liner-lock” style tab.
 The inner tools engage with positive and clear fingernail slots.
-Our testers like that the Wingman comes equipped with a secure pocket clip.
-It would have been even better if the clip were turned 180 degrees.
+Our testers like that the Wingman comes equipped with a secure pocket clip, though it would have been even better if the clip were turned 180 degrees.
 As it is, pulling the knife out to use the main blade requires flipping the tool in the user's hand first.
-The spring-loaded pliers make extended usage far less tiring on the hands.

 Portability

-To save money, the Wingman originally shipped without a belt sheath.
-There might be options like this still on the market.
-Our latest tester, at the same price, included a belt sheath.
-Added value!
-As mentioned above, the pocket clip is a welcome addition.
+While the Wingman used to ship without a belt sheath as a cost-cutting measure, the newest iteration now ships with this carrying option, only adding to the value of this tool.
+As mentioned above, the pocket clip is a welcome addition; we prefer to use it this way.
 Anyone on our test team accustomed to carrying a pocket knife in a pants pocket easily transitioned to carrying the Wingman the same way.

 Construction Quality

-The full steel construction of this Leatherman model inspires confidence and will last you a long time.
-The blade will need to be sharpened, just like any other knife.
-Sharpening the straight portion is relatively straightforward.
+The full-steel construction of this Leatherman model inspires confidence and will last you a long time.
+The blade will need to be sharpened, like any other knife, but sharpening the straight blade is straightforward.
 However, resurfacing the serrated portion requires more skill, special equipment, or professional assistance.
-If you anticipate significant and extended cutting, consider this additional complication in your purchase decision.
-In short, we had no issues with the construction quality and durability of the Wingman.
-And that is the best endorsement we can give.
+Consider this additional complication in your purchase decision if you anticipate significant and extended cutting.
+In short, we had no issues with the construction quality and durability of the Wingman, and that's the best endorsement we can give.

-We don't make many generalizations, but we are finding that budget products from manufacturers of high-end consumer goods are generally well-made.
-Leatherman cut costs with materials and functions for the Wingman.
-But they didn't make any compromises with the construction quality and thoughtfulness of the design.
+We don't make many generalizations, but budget products from manufacturers of high-end consumer goods are generally well-made and well worth it.
+Leatherman cut costs with the materials and functions of the Wingman, but they didn't make any compromises with the construction quality and thoughtfulness of the design.